DennisQU35t49/Phase_One_Project/README.md

 # Aircraft Safety Analysis for Business Decisions

 ## Overview
 This project analyzes historical aviation accident data to determine which aircraft models are the safest for purchase by a company expanding into the aviation industry.
-The findings provide data-driven insights that help the head of the aviation division make informed decisions on aircraft acquisitions, with a focus on improving operational safety and managing risks.
+The findings provide data-driven insights that help the head of the aviation division make informed decisions on aircraft acquisitions, with a focus on improving operational safety and managing risks

 ## Business Understanding
 As the company plans to enter the aviation market, understanding the risks associated with aircraft models is crucial for making safe and cost-effective acquisitions.
 Executives and safety officers are particularly interested in identifying the aircraft models with the best safety records and understanding the factors that influence aviation accidents.